sophiagodoy/sophiagodoy/README.md

 <h1 align="center">Hello World!
 I'm <strong>Sophia Franco de Godoy</strong> 🌸</h1>

-- Undergraduate student in **Software Engineering** at **PUC Campinas** (2024–2027)
-- Co-founder of the startup **Collae** (PUC Campinas – Aceleration Program - Cria I and Cria II)
-- Active member of the **International Order of Job’s Daughters**
-- Intermediate English
-- Strong teamwork and interpersonal skills
-- Passionate about continuous learning and always ready to embrace new challenges
+Software Engineering student at PUC Campinas, passionate about building tech solutions that create real impact.
+Currently in an AI Residency (with scholarship) at Instituto Eldorado, with hands-on experience cofounding a startup and developing Android and web applications.
+Always looking to learn, collaborate, and take on new challenges.

 <h2 align="center"> GitHub Stats</h2>